Sathwikpb/RandGen-Pro/README.md

 # RandGen Pro

-RandGen Pro is a cutting-edge mobile app developed with Flutter, utilizing machine learning knowledge from Google Code lab.
+RandGen Pro is a  mobile app developed with Flutter, utilizing machine learning knowledge from Google Code lab.
 It serves as a versatile tool for generating random words, enhancing your creative projects.

 ## Features